research-technologies/hyrax_leaf/README.md

 HyraxLeaf is the base Hyrax application used by the Research Technologies team

 ## Environment Variables
- * The environment variables are in two files .env and .env.production
- * Copy the file .env.production.example to .env.production
-These are used by docker when running the containers and by the rails application.
+ * The environment variables used by docker when running the containers and by the rails application should be in file named .env
+ * Copy the file .env.template to .env

 ### Note
 The environment variables used by docker during build are hidden within the docker files.
 Some examples are
   * Postgres username and password